Code-Institute-Submissions/return-my-coffee/README.md

   - Tells users how many frogs they saved.

-  - If less than zero the modal will say: `"You didn't save any!"`
+  - If less than zero, the modal will say: `"You didn't save any!"`

-  - If the collision count is **also** zero, the modal will say: `"But you also didn't lose any of them!`
+  - If the the score **and** collision count is zero, the modal will say: `"But you also didn't lose any of them!`

 - Logs collision count